 Example:

-A self-employed plumber earning £52,000 in 2025 should start quarterly submissions from April 2026 using Xero to track income and expenses and prepare for end-of-year declaration.
+A self-employed plumber earning £52,000 in 2025 should prepare during 2025 and start quarterly submissions from April 2026 using approved Making Tax Digital accounting software.

 Conclusion